bfanselow/Vespa/mariadb/README.md

 ```
  $ sudo mysql -p < mariadb/db_setup.mysql
 ```
-This will drop/create the database name, **vespa**, and create a *read-only* and *read-write* user with appropirate access rights to the Vespa db tables.
+This will drop/create the **"vespa"** database, and create a *read-only* and *read-write* user with appropirate access rights to the Vespa db tables.
 This will **NOT** create the tables - this is done separately using the CveRecord() model defined in database.py module as we want this CveRecord() model to be the single source of schema definition.

 **2) Create the tables (from python vertual-env)**
 ```